mahmood1994ha/JobsOnTheGo/README.md

 ## About your team
-//TODO: describe each team member with their background knowledge Ahmed Yasser:
+//TODO: describe each team member with their background knowledge Markup : * Ahmed Yasser:
-Tien :
+          * Tien:
-Mahmoud:
+          * Mahmoud:
-Konstantin:
+          * Konstantin:
-Jean: Background mostly on Embedded domain with C/C++ for Microcontrollers and some C# and Java for Desktop and Web applications.
+          * Jean: Background mostly on Embedded domain with C/C++ for Microcontrollers and some C# and Java for Desktop and Web applications.

 ## What's next for your project?